thoughtspot/thoughtspot.github.io/pages/application_integration/reference/public_api_reference.md

 ---
-title: [elephant]
+title: [Public API reference]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Public API reference

 This is a list of all the public ThoughtSpot APIs.
 The descriptions are aimed to help you solve specific use cases, such as syncing users and groups, or fetching visualization headers.

 See [About the REST API](../data_api/about_data_api.html#) for information on how to call and use the REST APIs.

 ## Public name: pinboarddata

 - Public namespace: Data
 - Current URL path: /tspublic/v1/pinboarddata
 - Implementation notes: Gets the pinboard data from the ThoughtSpot system.
 Returns one object if you make a call to a specific visualization on a pinboard.

 |Parameter|Value|Description|Parameter Type|Data Type|
 |---------|-----|-----------|--------------|---------|